htcondor/htcondor/docs/man-pages/condor_submit.rst

 COMMANDS FOR THE CONTAINER UNIVERSE
     :index:`container_image<single: container_image; submit commands>`
  container_image = < image-name >
     Defines the name of the container image.
-Can be a singularity .sif file a singularity exploded directory, or a path to an image in a docker style repository
+Can be a singularity .sif file, a singularity exploded directory, or a path to an image in a docker style repository